sp1aca9fa/naitei/README.md

 }
 ```

-Switch between Claude, OpenAI, Gemini, and Ollama by changing `AI_PROVIDER` in env — no code changes.
+Switch between Claude, OpenAI, Gemini, and Ollama by changing `AI_PROVIDER` in env, no code changes.
 A `mock` provider enables full local development with zero API cost.

 ### Scoring model override